- What Texas Home Insurance Covers

 So let’s take a look at Texas homeowners insurance, from the cost of coverage and what a standard policy covers to additional coverages and insurance regulations.

 Kin’s Texas homeowners insurance policies include the following types of coverage:

-- Dwelling (Coverage A): Covers damage to the home from fire, theft, and vandalism.
+- Dwelling (Coverage A): Covers damage to the home from covered perils, such as fire, theft, and vandalism.

 - Loss of use (Coverage D): Covers living expenses when your home is uninhabitable after a covered incident.